 You can sign on with as many recruitment agencies as possible.
 Look for names and contact details of recruitment agencies in the Pages Jaunes (Yellow Pages) under cabinet de recrutement.
 Reputable companies will be members of the recruitment agencies’ professional body Prism Emploi.

-English, German, and Spanish are all in demand but getting a job in the French education system will usually require French qualifications.
+English, German, and Spanish are all in demand, but getting a job in the French education system usually requires national qualifications.
 The British Council has information about becoming a foreign language assistant in French state schools.
 A teaching qualification (e.g., TEFL) or even a university degree and some experience may be sufficient for a position within a private language school or training agency.

 Embassies and foreign organizations

-Check out opportunities at the embassies and consulates in Paris and beyond.
+Check out opportunities at the embassies and consulates in Paris.
 Most will expect a high standard of both spoken and written French.
-The American Library in Paris has a community message board with job advertisements.

 Speculative applications (candidatures spontanées) are considered a sign that you have the ambition to achieve and are looked upon favorably in France.
 Use the Pages Jaunes (Yellow Pages) to look for companies in your sector and check out the websites of international companies.